Kundalini yoga consists of different breathing techniques, repetitive movements, meditation, spiritual practice, and self-development. The ancient...

 Couples Yoga is for couples to perform alongside each other.
-Physically moving together in this way can improve both the physical and emotional aspects of any relationship.
+Physically moving together can improve any relationship's physical and emotional aspects.

 Increased Flexibility: Yoga teaches gentle poses and movements while also challenging the practitioner to push their flexibility further than they would with other exercises or in non-active daily life.
-By engaging in repetitive poses and holding them for substantial amounts of time, flexibility is greatly increased.
+Flexibility develops by engaging in repetitive poses and holding them for a substantial time.

 Better Sleep: With regular yoga practice comes reduced bodily tension and lower rates of stress, both of which aid sleep.
 Yoga Nidra for sleep, in particular, can also help yogis sleep better and for longer.

-Reduced Stress and Anxiety: Deep breathing exercises, practiced focus and an emphasis on the mind-body connection help yoga practitioners shed away stress and anxiety, both in the short and long-term, aiding your stress management.
+Reduced Stress and Anxiety: Deep breathing exercises, practiced focus, and an emphasis on the mind-body connection help yoga practitioners shed away stress and anxiety — both in the short- and long-term, helping with your stress management.

-Better Resilience: The discipline of regular practice combined with the persistent shedding away of oft-scattered thoughts, feelings, and emotions teaches yogis how to stay strong and resilient even when they’re not actively practicing.
+Better Resilience: The discipline of regular practice combined with the regular shedding away of oft-scattered thoughts, feelings, and emotions teaches yogis how to stay strong and resilient even when they’re not actively practicing.

-Reduced Inflammation: Certain illnesses and some poor lifestyle choices (bad diet, low levels of physical activity, and high levels of stress, for example) can lead to physical inflammation.
-Yoga can actually reverse these indicators, leading to lower inflammation on the whole and subsequently, lower incidents of inflammation-related illnesses and medical conditions.
+Reduced Inflammation: Certain illnesses and poor lifestyle choices (bad diet, low levels of physical activity, and high levels of stress, for example) can lead to bodily inflammation.
+Yoga can reverse these indicators, leading to lower inflammation and lower incidents of inflammation-related illnesses and medical conditions.

-Improved Breathing: In addition to a focus on physical movements and improved mental energy, yoga is very much an exercise in breathing.
-The practice teaches people not only how to breathe properly, but techniques on how to breathe deeply and fully.
-Something critical to cardiovascular health and stress reduction.
+Improved Breathing: Besides focusing on physical movements and improved mental energy, yoga is an exercise in breathing.
+The practice teaches people how to breathe correctly and breathing techniques to breathe deeply and fully — something critical to cardiovascular health and stress reduction.

-Better Overall Health: Compared to those who don’t practice yoga, those who do are less likely to be overweight or obese.
+Better Overall Health: Compared to those who don’t practice yoga, yoga practitioners are less likely to be overweight or obese.
 They also take fewer medications and tend to live longer.

-It is important for yoga practitioners to take responsibility for their choices and actions on the path.
-An experienced yoga instructor will help to educate students about tools and techniques, but more importantly, will empower the student to listen to their bodies and develop their own inner teacher and internal practice.
-Students should beware that some instructors may either not be trained well, or may not be experienced in teaching and can even be abusive by not respecting the boundaries of the individual student.
-Respecting one’s own boundaries is an important part of yoga and the first principle of non-violence.
+It is essential to take responsibility for their choices and actions on the path.
+An experienced yoga instructor will help educate students about tools and techniques.
+More importantly, it will empower students to listen to their bodies and develop their inner teacher and internal practice.
+Students should beware that some instructors may either not be trained well or may not be experienced in teaching, and can even potentially be abusive by not respecting the boundaries of the individual student.
+Respecting one’s boundaries is an integral part of yoga and the first principle of non-violence.

-Possible Injuries: Especially for those new to the practice, challenging yoga postures and movements may result in excessive strain and subsequent injury.
+Possible Injuries: Challenging yoga postures and movements may result in excessive strain and subsequent injury, especially for those new to the practice.

 Repetitive Stresses: Regular yogis may also encounter stress injuries caused by continuous strain on particular muscles and joints.

-Ego-Driven Yoga: Pushing too far in order to impress, as in any physical practice or activity, yoga can become competitive.
-However, it’s important to remember that making yoga competitive threatens the practice’s ultimate benefits.
+Ego-Driven Yoga: Pushing too far to impress, like in any physical practice or activity, yoga can become competitive.
+It’s important to remember that making yoga competitive threatens the practice’s ultimate benefits.

-Guru Power Abuse: There have been many incidences of teacher/student power dynamics that are abusive.
-It is important for the student to maintain healthy boundaries, both personally and interpersonally, and to report inappropriate behavior.
+“Guru” Power Abuse: There have been many abusive teacher/student power dynamics incidences.
+It is essential for the student to maintain healthy boundaries, both personally and interpersonally, and report inappropriate behavior.

-Asana is Sanskrit for pose or body posture.
-It can be described as, “to sit in the seat of the Self”.
+Asana is Sanskrit for “pose” or “body posture,” described as: “to sit in the seat of the Self.”
 These positions are the foundation of any yoga practice.

 There are many yoga asanas, and they can be used interchangeably to make up sequences and flows.
-Here are the most important asanas that are used in various types of yoga:
+Here are the most essential asanas.

 Tadasana / Mountain Pose is the basis for most standing asanas.
-While it may appear that it is just standing, it actually involves attention to many postural and alignment-related details.
+While it may appear that it is “just standing,” it involves attention to many postural and alignment-related details.

-Urdhva Hastasana / Upward Hand Stretch is an energetic pose that is performed by standing and raising the hands above the head.
-This pose can improve digestion and will also stretch out the shoulders and belly.
+Urdhva Hastasana / Upward Hand Stretch is an energetic pose performed by standing and raising hands above the head.
+This pose can improve digestion and stretch out the shoulders and belly.

-Chaturanga Dandasana / Four-Limbed Staff Pose is a rather challenging, but common, plank pose that is found within the Sun Salutation sequence.
+Chaturanga Dandasana / Four-Limbed Staff Pose is a rather challenging but common, plank pose in the Sun Salutation sequence.
 It helps to tone the abs and strengthen the arms.

 Vasisthasana I / Side Plank is another rather challenging pose, which involves balancing in a side plank with legs stacked and one arm supporting your upper body weight.
-Benefits include strengthened arms, legs, wrists, and abs and improved balance.
+Benefits include strengthened arms, legs, wrists, abs, and improved balance.

 Ardha Attanasana / Half Forward Fold is an intense half-stretch standing pose that is beneficial for stretching the front of the torso and strengthening the back.

-Virabhadrasana III / Warrior 3 Pose focuses heavily on honing your balance and maintaining stillness while steadying yourself on just one leg.
+Virabhadrasana III / Warrior 3 Pose is a pose that focuses heavily on honing your balance and maintaining stillness while steadying yourself on just one leg.
 It helps strengthen the legs and ankles, tone the abdomen, and improve overall balance and posture.

-Dandasana / Staff Pose is simple in appearance but involves several key details.
-Practitioners sit on the floor with legs outstretched and together while extending the torso slightly forward and sitting up straight.
+Dandasana / Staff Pose is simple in appearance but involves several vital details.
+Practitioners sit on the floor with legs outstretched and together while extending the torso slightly forward and sitting straight.

 Uttanasana / Standing Forward Fold is particularly helpful at relieving stress and calming the nervous system.
-The deep bend at the waist provides an excellent stretch for the hamstrings and calves, and also clears the mind.
+The deep bend at the waist provides an excellent stretch for the hamstrings and calves and clears the mind.

 Parsvottanasana / Pyramid Pose is an intense side stretch that is wonderful for improving balance and alleviating pain and discomfort in the lower back.

-Balasana / Child's Pose is a resting pose that is performed in a kneeling position with forehead on the floor.
-It is exceptionally soothing and calming and provides a great stretch for the entire back.
+Balasana / Child's Pose is a resting pose performed in a kneeling position with forehead on the floor.
+It is calming and provides an excellent stretch for the entire back.

 Bakasana / Crow Pose is a challenging pose that involves balancing on the hands in a squat-like position.
-The pose strengthens the forearms and wrists in particular while giving a good stretch to your upper back.
+The pose strengthens the forearms and wrists while excellently stretching your upper back.

 Malasana / Garland Pose (Yogi Squat) is perfect for stretching the groin, back, and ankles.
-This squatting pose also opens the hips while also toning the abs.
+This squatting pose also opens the hips while even toning the abs.

 Upavistha Konasana / Seated Angle Forward Fold is ideal for opening the back and providing a stimulating effect to the nervous system.
-It is also helpful at relieving pain from the sciatica and lengthening the hamstrings.
+It is also helpful in relieving pain from sciatica and lengthening the hamstrings.

-Sarvangasana / Shoulder Stand is an inverted pose that is often used at the end of a yoga session to encourage circulation and strengthen the spine and core.
+Sarvangasana / Shoulder Stand is an inverted pose used at the end of a yoga session to encourage circulation and strengthen the spine and core.

-Salabhasana / Locust Pose is a magnificent pose to prepare the body for deeper stretches such as those involving backbends.
+Salabhasana / Locust Pose is a magnificent pose to prepare the body for deeper stretches involving backbends.
 It can also improve posture, strengthen the spine, and help relieve pent-up anxiety.

-Bhujangasana / Serpent (Snake) Pose is a perfect pose for opening the chest and heart.
-It also increases flexibility in the spine, tones the buttocks, and helps reduce pain from the sciatica nerve.
+Bhujangasana / Serpent (Snake) Pose is perfect for opening the chest and heart.
+It also increases flexibility in the spine, tones the buttocks, and helps reduce pain from sciatica.

 Setu Bandha Sarvangasana / Bridge Pose is performed by pushing up from a supine position with knees bent and feet flat on the floor.
 The pose gives a great stretch to the abdominal muscles and thighs while helping to reduce anxiety and relax the mind.